CBH Student Handbook

 - Enhance diversity and collaboration among students, staff, faculty, and alumni.

-The Department of Community and Behavioral Health is one of five departments in the College of Public Health.
-The five departments are Biostatistics, Community and Behavioral Health, Epidemiology, Health Management and Policy, and Occupational and Environmental Health.
+Community and Behavioral Health is one of five departments in the College of Public Health.
+The other departments are Biostatistics, Epidemiology, Health Management and Policy, and Occupational and Environmental Health.

-The Head of the Department is Dr. Mark Vander Weg, who is responsible for administration of the educational, research, and professional service functions of the department.
-Dr. Rima Afifi serves as the Director of Graduate Studies.
-The department currently has 11 primary faculty.
-Torrie Malichky is the Graduate Program Coordinator.
+The Head of the Department is Dr. Mark Vander Weg, who is responsible for the administration of the educational, research, and professional service functions of the department.
+Dr. Paul Gilbert serves as the Director of Graduate Studies.
+Elia Farias is the Graduate Program Coordinator.
+The department currently has 12 primary faculty and 3 staff.

 Student Organizations, Committees, and Service Opportunities

-The Community and Behavioral Health Student Association was established to provide opportunities for professional development, service-oriented outreach and social events for students.
+The Community and Behavioral Health Student Association (CBHSA) was established to provide opportunities for professional development, service-oriented outreach, and student social events.
 CBHSA aims to create unity among all students in the Department of Community and Behavioral Health by serving as a means of communication between students, faculty, the College of Public Health, and the community.

-Students have the opportunity to participate on selected standing and special ad hoc committees, both collegiate and departmental, as full voting members.
+As full voting members, students can participate on selected standing and special ad hoc committees, both collegiate and departmental.
 These student representatives act as guides for the faculty and administration regarding the needs of students, in addition to serving as sources of information for the CPH student body.
 If you are interested in participating, please speak with the Graduate Program Coordinator.
 Depending on the status of the committee seat, you may have an opportunity to participate as a student representative.
-Committees on which students serve are listed on the collegiate website: https://www.public-health.uiowa.edu/people/

-The College of Public Health Graduate Student Association (CPHGSA) at the University of Iowa was established to advocate for opportunities in professional development and outreach, discuss student issues, and create a greater sense of community for all students in the College of Public Health.
-For more information about this organization, see the College’s CPHGSA web page.
+The College of Public Health Graduate Student Association (CPHGSA) at the University of Iowa was established to advocate for professional development and outreach opportunities, discuss student issues, and create a greater sense of community for all students in the College of Public Health.

-Admissions criteria, requirements and process can be found on our website: https://www.public-health.uiowa.edu/how-to-apply-cbh/
+Admissions criteria, requirements, and the process can be found in How to Apply to CBH.

-The department website includes information on scholarships, fellowships and internships targeted towards students in Community and Behavioral Health.
-A limited number of research and teaching assistantships, and tuition grants are available within the department, searching outside CBH is also encouraged.
+The department website includes information on scholarships, fellowships, and internships targeted toward students in Community and Behavioral Health.
+A limited number of scholarships, graduate research assistant (GRA) and teaching assistant (TA) positions, and tuition grants are available within the department.
+Searching outside CBH is also encouraged.
+Here are some frequently used resources:

-The department cannot guarantee employment opportunities for all students.
-Students are encouraged to explore employment options in the department, the College, the University, and beyond.
+The CBH department cannot guarantee employment opportunities for all students.
+Students are encouraged to explore employment options widely– in the department, the College, the University, and beyond.

 Sometimes students are hired as Graduate Research Assistants.
 Benefits are very good and include excellent health insurance coverage and Iowa residency for tuition purposes.
 Sometimes students are hired as regular staff members, and these positions are often referred to as Research Assistants.
 This classification is different than Graduate Research Assistant, and does not include the same benefits.
 Make sure you understand the difference.

-In order to encourage CBH student professional development, CBH will consider requests for reimbursement for costs up to $400 incurred as a result of engaging in professional development activities.
-Amounts will vary year to year depending on department resources
+To encourage CBH students’ professional development, CBH will consider requests for reimbursement for costs up to $400 incurred as a result of engaging in professional development activities.
+Only currently enrolled students in good standing are eligible.
+Amounts will vary year to year depending on department resources.

 The eligible expenses include: